Xe/site/blog/no-more-youtube-comments-2021-11-27.markdown

 Be well to eachother, and please do what you can to avoid letting hate propagate.

-I have one extra aside for the author of that comment I quoted: If the author of that comment is watching this video or reading this article: making those comments at the expense of other people is not funny.
+I have one extra aside for the author of that comment I quoted: making those comments at the expense of other people is not funny.
 It is not edgy.
-It is not cute, and it is not a good way to get yourself known and it is a fantastic way to end up alone in life.
+It is not cute, and it is not a good way to get yourself known, and it is a fantastic way to end up alone in life.